hBrutal/iw1x-client/README.md

 **IW1x** is a modification for Call of Duty Multiplayer v1.1, focused on expanding functionality, improving security, and enhancing quality-of-life features.

-## Installation
-1. Download the latest release from the [Releases](https://github.com/hbrutal/iw1x-client/releases) page.
-2. Place the downloaded `Iw1x.exe` file in the root directory of your *Call of Duty* installation.
-3. Launch `Iw1x.exe` to start the game.

 ## Compile from source

 - Clone the Git repo.
 Do NOT download it as ZIP, that won't work.